North Vancouver Island Things to Do

 A 25-minute ferry ride from the Port McNeill harbour links to Malcolm Island.
 The Ferry service runs between Port McNeill, Sointula, and Alert Bay seven days a week.

-It’s a bit of a convoluted schedule, so check the BC Ferries website for updates before you go.
+The schedule is somewhat convoluted, so check the BC Ferries website for updates before you go.

 Alert Bay on Cormorant Island is a great place to visit on a North Vancouver Island road trip.
 Vancouver Island View